Gov. Inslee Proclaims April as Safe Digging Month

-In 2020, 2,219 incidents involving damage to underground utilities were reported in Washington.
-Forty-two percent of those incidents were caused by individuals digging without first getting an underground utility locate.
+In 2021, 2,473 incidents involving damage to underground utilities were reported in Washington.
+Individuals digging without first getting an underground utility locate caused 37% of those incidents.
 These potentially dangerous accidents can be prevented by planning ahead and calling 811.

 The Utility Notification Center receives calls to 811 and dispatches professional locators to physically mark utility lines beneath excavation areas.
 Once the locate is complete, remember to dig carefully around the marked areas with a hand tool.
 Buried electrical lines or natural gas pipes can be dangerously close to the surface.
 Accidental contact with a shovel or backhoe is risky and potentially fatal.

 Last year, the notification center received 555,661 locate requests, an increase of more than 19,800 from 2020.

 The UTC urges residents who experience trouble with a utility locate—if the locate is late, incomplete, or inaccurate—to please call the UTC Consumer Help Line at 1-888-333-WUTC (9882) or email email@example.com.